Lot 306 - 1965 Ducati 350SC

-Racing versions of the Ducati Mach 1 appeared during 1965; the Mach 1/S and the more exotic 250 and 350 Sport Corsa.
+Racing versions of the Ducati Mach 1 appeared during 1965, the Mach 1/S and the more exotic 250 and 350 Sport Corsa.
 The SC was a completely different machine to the Mach 1/S which was a race version of the road motorcycle.
-The SC, like the earlier Ducati F3, was a hand-built racing machine that shared very little with the production 250.
+The SC, like the earlier Ducati F3 was a hand-built racing machine that shared very little with the production 250.
 The engine included sand-cast crankcases designed to accommodate the double cradle frame.
-The cylinder head was the sand-cast 250 F3 type with higher lift camshaft than the Mach 1 while valve sizes were 40 and 36mm.
+The cylinder head was the sand-cast 250 F3 type with shorter camshafts than the Mach 1.
+Valve sizes were 40 and 36mm.
 There was also a close ratio five-speed gearbox which is unique to the SC, with wider gears and longer shafts.
 Each SC came with individual wiring diagrams and magneto ignition was optional.
-The carburetion for the 1965 was by Dell'Orto; an SS1 30 on the 250 and an SS1 32B on the 350 and there were also special alloy Marzocchi forks with stepped folk tubes.
+The carburetion for the 1965 was by Dell'Orto, an SS1 30 on the 250 and an SS1 32B on the 350.
+Apart from the double cradle frame with wider engine mounts that was specific to the SC, there were also special alloy Marzocchi forks with stepped folk tubes.
 The wheels were 19 inch front and rear and for 1965 the brakes were Grimeca.
 Only around twenty 250SCs and six 350SC were built during 1965 and for 1966 there were some developments.
-The 250SC received a different carburettor and both models were fitted with Oldani brakes front and rear.
-There was a fibreglass fuel tank and humpback solo seat but the frame and running gear were unchanged.
+The 250SC received a different carburetor and both models were fitted with Oldani brakes front and rear.
+There was a fiberglass fuel tank and humpback solo seat but the frame and running gear was unchanged.
 The 250 and 350SC were extremely purposeful machines but did not realize their full potential.
-Although not well documented, today they stand out as some of the most desirable Ducati's of the 1960's.
+Although not well documented, today they stand out as some of the most desirable Ducatis of the 1960s.